 It’s a question I’m asked probably once a week.
 “What wavelength do I select on my luminometer when performing a luciferase assay?”
-The question is a good and not altogether unexpected one, especially for those unfamiliar or new to bioluminescent assays.
+The question is a good and not altogether unexpected one, especially for those new to bioluminescent assays.
 The answer is that in most cases, you don’t and in fact shouldn’t select a wavelength (the exception to this rule is if you’re measuring light emitted in two simultaneous luciferase reactions).
 To understand why requires a bit of an explanation of absorbance, fluorescence, and luminescence assays, and the differences among them.

 Absorbance, fluorescence, and luminescence assays are all means to quantify something of interest, be that a genetic reporter, cell viability, cytotoxicity, apoptosis, or other markers.
 In principle, they are all similar.
 For example, a genetic reporter assay is an indicator of gene expression.
 The promoter of a gene of interest can be cloned upstream of a reporter such as β-galactosidase, GFP, or firefly luciferase.
 The amount of each of these reporters that is transcribed into mRNA and translated into protein by the cell is indicative of the endogenous expression of the gene of interest.